spsforks/QB64-Wiki/DECLARE-LIBRARY.md

 ## Example(s)

-*Example 1:* Using an **SDL** library procedure as a program SUB procedure to move the mouse pointer to a coordinate (works in versions prior to 1.000):
+Using an **SDL** library procedure as a program SUB procedure to move the mouse pointer to a coordinate (works in versions prior to 1.000):

 ```vb